mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 ## Coroutines

-> Subroutines are special cases of more general program components, called coroutines. - Donald Knuth
+> "Subroutines are special cases of more general program components, called coroutines." - Donald Knuth

 Building on the citation of Mr Knuth, subroutines in agora are really just a special case of coroutine.
 One way to look at it is that all functions are coroutines, although some simply never yield.
 A coroutine is a function that calls the new agora keyword `yield` to return a value to the caller.
 The difference with `return` is that `yield` stores the state of the execution (current instruction, local variables, stack, etc.) and makes it possible to resume execution where it left off when `yield` was called.